NadeemIqbal/images_gender_classification/README.md

 # Gender Detection from Images

-This project uses DeepFace to detect gender from images and sorts them into separate folders: `men`, `women`, and `unknown`.
+This project uses DeepFace to detect gender from images and sorts them into separate folders: `men` and `women`.

 ## Features
 - Batch processing of images for gender detection